alexnguyennz/alexnguyen.co.nz/README.md

 Version 3 of my personal site (v1 built with Next.js, v2 built with Deno Fresh).

-This site uses Astro, React and Tailwind CSS and is deployed on Netlify.
+This site uses Astro and Tailwind CSS, and is deployed on Netlify.

 ### Main Tools